Own your own business. Take risks. Hire who you want. Work when you want. And just watch the cash pour in.

 Being an entrepreneur is complicated by the fact that there are so many options to earn income now.
 It is now estimated that about Japan has over million freelancers as of 2018, up approximately 5% from the prior year.

 If you just stumbled on that last sentence and said, “Um, what now?” — don’t worry.
 The term “gig economy” is relatively new and has risen in popularity over the last decade.
 But the concept is certainly not a new one.

 You can look at gig work almost like freelancing, with the added idea that you can get short-term jobs like driving a car, cleaning a house, delivering packages, or being a personal assistant.
 Workers often use mobile apps to find gigs.

 Yes.
 There is an currently an imbalance in the supply and demand for talent, resulting in a situation where people can take multiple jobs to fill the gaps.
 Meaning plenty of full-time freelance work.

 Traditionally, people entering the workforce or those looking to change careers will browse this info to see if their dream of being a teacher, nurse, psychologist, etc., is feasible.
 According to recent stats, it now appears that being a professional gig worker can really be an option.

 What Workers Want From Gigs

 The types of gigs you can get hired for are just as diverse as the reasons why people have joined the gig economy.
 Some folks are tired of working for someone else and enjoy flexibility.
+Others are exhausted from long hours and being over worked and want to find something that allows them to spend more time with their family.
 Many have student loans they are paying off.
 Plus, the overall attitude toward work is changing.